 We are pollinator-safe!
 Pesticides, fungicides, synthetic fertilizers, and neonicotinoids are never used.

 Springhouse Native Plants is located on 34 acres of meadow, woodland and riparian wetland in Kunkletown, Pennsylvania, a small town in the Pocono Mountains.
-Just 3 miles south, Kittatinny Ridge, a globally significant corridor for migratory birds along the Atlantic Flyway, stretches for 250 miles as part of the Appalachian Trail.
+Just 3 miles south, Kittatinny Ridge, a globally significant flyway for migratory birds, stretches for 250 miles as part of the Appalachian Trail.
 It is one of the largest continuous forest blocks remaining in southeastern Pennsylvania.
 The ridge was named ‘Kittatinny’ by the Lenni Lenape -- it means ‘the endless mountain’.
 We recognize and honor that we are on the traditional territory of the Lenni Lenape people.

-Chapple Creek runs roughly north to south through the property and empties into the Aquashicola Creek watershed, which is recognized by DEP as "Exceptional Value" protecting it from development and harmful pollutants.
-Both creeks are part of the greater Lehigh River basin.
+Chapple Creek runs roughly north to south through the property emptying into the Buckwha Creek before meeting the Aquashicola Creek basin, a watershed designated by DEP in 2022 as "Exceptional-Value" because of its high ecological quality.
+They are all part of the greater Lehigh River watershed.
 Chapple creek is fed by multiple springs throughout the property, along with three seasonal streams which flow during heavy rainfall and snowmelt.

 A slate roofed stone spring house, the namesake of our nursery, was the first building erected on the property (built before 1800).
 Its original purpose was to provide refrigeration.
 Beneath the spring house, cool spring waters still flow into a man-made pond (circa 1950s) that outlets into the Creek.